dongoGit/super4C/README.md

   <h1>Super4C</h1>
   <p>mini-ITX cluster</p>
 </div>
 This is a cluster-type platform built for the Raspberry Pi CM5.
 This hardware is mini-ITX sized, supports four CM5 channels and expands nearly all of the CM5's interfaces.
-It also integrates an ESP32 processing module, enabling remote management capabilities for the entire cluster device.
+It also integrates an ESP32 processing module, enabling remote management capabilities for the entire cluster hardware.

 ![super4c](./images/super4c.png)